lrhyde/lrhyde/README.md

 💛 I'm currently a developer for the [Illinois Data Science Mastery Platform](https://mastery.cs.illinois.edu/) and a software engineer at [Hack4Impact UIUC](https://uiuc.hack4impact.org/).

 📘 I'm also working on various personal and extracurricular CS projects which will be posted here on GitHub!
-In particular, I'm working on the Advent of Code, and you can track my progress in the pinned repo :)

 Learn more about me at https://www.linkedin.com/in/lauren-hyde05 or via my portfolio website, http://lrhyde.github.io